rashadGIT/random-puppy-genereator/README.md

 # Random Puppy Genereator
-This all generator a new animal photo with each click.
+This app is a google chrome extension that generators a new puppy photo with each click.